kjiwa/sportszone-exporter/README.md

 ## Overview

 This tool scrapes schedule data from a Sportszone instance and exports it into a CSV suitable for uploading to Team Cowboy.

-It contains some additional customizations for the Greater Seattle Hockey League.
+I've included a flagfile that can be used with the Greater Seattle Hockey League that contains the base URL, league ID, and arena map.

 ## Example

-Suppose you want a CSV of the games listed for [Team Amazon's winter 2014/2015 season](http://www.gshockey.com/site/3333/page.asp?Site=9941&page=Teams&LeagueID=9941&SeasonID=39&DivisionID=100&TeamID=470&Section=Schedule).
+Suppose we want a CSV of the games listed for [Team Amazon's winter 2014/2015 season](http://www.gshockey.com/site/3333/page.asp?Site=9941&page=Teams&LeagueID=9941&SeasonID=39&DivisionID=100&TeamID=470&Section=Schedule).
 Take note of the query parameters in the URL:

 Attribute     | Value
 --------------|------